Keywords: literary recovery, canon formation, online archives, digital anthology, diverse voices, neglected women authors

 If you have further questions or concerns about completing this project or using AI responsibly, please feel free to pop into office hours or set up an appointment with me.

-Appendix A: Resources for Finding an Author
+Appendix B: Resources for Finding an Author

 These resources will help finding an author much easier, though you may feel free to search on your own: